The-Streamliners/DroidLibs/docs/TextInputLayout.md

 https://github.com/The-Streamliners/DroidLibs/assets/24524454/1d65edce-3c32-4888-99a9-a4874d7f37f7

+Edge cases handled :

+- Start with no errors initially

+- Validate length and required checks as and when input changes

+- Optionally prevent further input after maxLength limit is reached

+- Hide "Required!" error as soon a input is added

 ## Basic usage

 Usually you would define a `MutableState<String>` for an `OutlinedTextField`, but for a `TextInputLayout`, define a `MutableState<TextInputState>` :